Contact

 • Integrated payment processing (Payments, PayPal, Klarna, etc.)

-• Product management with variants, inventory and digital products
+• Product management with variants, inventory, and digital products

-• SEO tools, blog feature, marketing integrations
+• SEO tools, blog functionality, marketing integrations

 • App Store with over 8,000 extensions